emanguy/rust-rest/README.md

 Additional documentation and "getting started" material can be found in the [template documentation](./doc/README.md).

+This template includes:
+* Unit testing for both HTTP routers and business logic
+* Integration tests against a real Postgres database
+* CI via CircleCI which runs unit and integration tests, lints the code, and verifies formatting
+* OpenAPI documentation via Swagger UI
+* A configurable logger
+* Validation for incoming HTTP request DTOs
+* Tons of documentation on the coding patterns used in the template

+Try it out for yourself, contributions are welcome!

 ## Benchmark

 Did a quick load test on the server using `oha` running for 5 minutes: